cedro-gasque/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/Sprint Challenge 3.md

 ### Questions you need to answer

 1. What's an example of an issue you've had in working with another team member?
 How have you addressed it?

 2. What are some benefits and challenges to working with the different personalities and work styles on your team?
 Please provide an example.

 ## Prompt 2 - Receiving Feedback

 ### Questions you need to answer

+I never received the feedback, but I also forgot to give feedback.

 1. How do your teammates tend to describe you?
 2. What's the most difficult piece of feedback you've ever received?